mlawrie/hereafter/README.md

 ## Todo

-There are still some things let to do!
+There are still some things left to do!
 This is really just notes for me right now.

-- Allow configuration of number of poll attempts
-- Improve test coverage of stacktract handling
+- Improve test coverage of stacktrace handling
-- Implement (much) longer polling for non-mocked endpoints
 - Jasmine support
 - React native example
-- Test scheduler and exception handling on browsers
+- Improve performance of scheduler
 - Typings
+- Add note about chai length/lengthOf to docs
+- Get karma runner using phantomjs with sourcemaps for more accurate testing of realistic behavior
+- Implement (much) longer polling for non-mocked endpoints?
+- Allow configuration of number of poll attempts?